 "Governmental Agency" shall include but is not limited to a public entity as defined in Government Code Section 7260(a) including California federally recognized or historically established tribal governments.

-"Grant Agreement" means Grant Agreement (Rev. 10/22), which is incorporated by reference.
+"Grant Agreement" means Grant Agreement (Rev. 10/22), which is incorporated by reference and applies to funding applications received by OPSC on or before October 30, 2024.